supercoder186/Exo/README.md

 # Exo-Python
-The is a programming language aimed to be simple and fast, written in python.
-While types can be used for variables, I recommend using the word 'var', because type checks aren't implemented, and probably will never be implemented.
-Apart from that, let's get into the syntax of the language....
+The is a programming language aimed to be simple and fast, written in python

 <a name="Installation"></a>
 ## Installation